erictaur/dotfiles/gcp/README.md

 ```

 Is it the:
-(1) VM used to run the setup for constructing the image
+1. VM used to run the setup for constructing the image
-(2) VM that is created by Terraform
+2. VM that is created by Terraform

+We think that the VM spec file is describing (1) because what terraform created is the coordinator which coordinates the runners in GCP.
+Not sure if this understanding is correct.
+But what if we wanted multiple runners?
+Do we simply create another entry in the VM spec file?

+A couple of other questions:
-When creating the VM for setting up the infra, we did not specify a subnet/image
+- When creating the VM for setting up the infra, we did not specify a subnet; do we have to create one manually?
+- What does disk in `machine` refer to?
+- Is the image referring to the one uploaded to the project bucket?
+(Instead of the regular boot disk used)